Qinti/nazca/README.md

 </html>

 ```
 It also generates empty CSS and useless JS files - they do nothing yet.

+Note: There also `html` public variable available.
+It's not recommended to use, but sometimes you may need to insert an
+HTML code in your element.
+While `text` modifies `innerText` of the element, `html` modifies `innerHTML`.

 #### Styled "Hello world"
 Let's style it a bit.
 We can just add some css properties to the main div